 The provisions of this Chapter, as amended, shall apply to all applications filed from and after the effective date hereof and through the tenth anniversary of such effective date, other than applications for exemption of properties within the Lower Hill District pursuant to Section 267.03(f), which may be filed at any time prior to April 1, 2040.
-The cost of new construction or improvements to be exempted and the schedule of taxes exempted existing at the time of the initial request for tax exemption shall be applicable to that exemption request, and subsequent amendment to this Chapter, if any, shall not apply to requests initiated prior to its adoption.
-The revisions to this Chapter through Ordinance Number as assigned by the City Clerk shall become effective December 31, 2017 and shall remain in effect from year to year thereafter.
+The cost of new construction or improvements to be exempted and the schedule of taxes exempted existing at the time of the initial request for tax exemption shall be applicable to that exemption request, and subsequent amendment to this Chapter, if any, shall not be applied retroactively, and no improvements or construction for which a building permit has already been issued shall be eligible for an exemption not codified at such a time.
+The revisions to the Chapter through Ordinance Number [XXX-2018 2019], as assigned by the City Clerk, shall become effective September 1, 2018 January 1, 2020, and remain in effect from year to year thereafter.

-§ 267.08 - REPORTS TO COUNCILRESERVED.
+§ 267.08 - REPORTS TO COUNCIL

-Reports containing information relative to the amount of each exemption and the property owner received each exemption shall be presented by the Finance Director to Council on an annual basis each calendar year in which this Chapter is in effect.
+Reports containing information relative to the amount of each exemption and the property owner receiving each exemption shall be presented by the Finance Director to Council on an annual basis each calendar year in which this Chapter is in effect.